 Filename The name of the displayed source file appears at the top of the window.
 Source Lines C source code is displayed when available.
 Source lines are preceded by the corresponding line numbers.
 When programs are written in assembly language or when no C source code is available, disassembled instruction mnemonics are displayed.
 The interface will only support display in either trace or source windows of source lines numbered less than 32,000.
-Disassembled Instructions In the Mnemonic Display mode, disassembled instruction mnemonics are intermixed with the source lines.
-Disassembled lines contain address, data, and mnemonic information.
-When symbolic information is available for the address, the corresponding symbol line precedes the disassembled instruction, displayed in the module_name\\symbol_name format.
+Disassembled In the Mnemonic Display mode, disassembled instruction mnemonics are intermixed with the source lines.
+Instructions Disassembled lines contain address, data, and mnemonic information.
+When symbolic information is available for the address, the corresponding symbol line precedes the disassembled instruction, displayed in the module name\\symbol name format.
 Current PC The line associated with the current program counter is highlighted.
 Scroll Bars For C source files, the display scrolls within the source files.
 For assembly language programs or programs for which no source code is available, the display scrolls for all the memory space.
 "BP" Marker The breakpoint marker, "BP", appears at the beginning of the breakpoint lines or break macro lines.
-Execution Coverage The accessed (executed) lines are highlighted when program execution coverage is enabled.
-This is not available when using the HP 64170 emulation memory board.

-Break Macro Decimal points following line numbers or addresses T .
+Decimal points following line numbers or addresses

-Lines indicate break macro lines.
+indicate break macro lines.